CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-\myparagraph{Planning Graph Construction} The graph construction process begins by utilizing object-attribute relations parsed from the input prompt.
-Specifically, the planning graph is defined as $G = (V, E, B_{\text{bg}})$, where $V$ denotes object-instance nodes, $E$ represents edges encoding spatial relations, and $B_{\text{bg}}$ captures the scene context (e.g., ``outdoor environment'').
-Each node in $V$ includes attributes such as category (\eg, cat, bird), a unique identifier (e.g., \texttt{cat\_1}), normalized position $[x, y] \in [0,1]^2$, depth prior $d \in [0,1]$, and color.
-Edges in $E$ encode spatial relations via directional operators (\eg, “above,” “left-of”), normalized distances, and angular orientations.
-The graph $G$ enforces structured spatial reasoning, nodes specify individual properties while edges ensure relational consistency (\eg, minimum distances to prevent overlaps), enabling realistic multi-object scene construction.
-To integrate this structured representation into LLM reasoning, the graph is converted into a textual prompt template $P_{G}$:
+\myparagraph{Prompt Parsing} As a precursor to our process, we break down the input prompt into its core components, including object-level quantities, instance-level attributes, and instance-level quantities.
+For example, the prompt ``two cats and a bird in the sky'' contains two objects, ``cat'' and ``bird'', with desired quantities of two and one, respectively.
+The object ``bird'' is associated with an instance-level attribute ``in the sky'', which has a desired quantity of one, whereas the object ``cat'' is not associated with any instance-level attributes.
+We begin by instructing a VLM (\eg, Qwen3-VL~\cite{yang2025qwen3}) to analyze the prompt and return a JSON dictionary.
+Each node carries \texttt{id}, \texttt{category}, \texttt{pos\,[x,y]}, \texttt{size\,[w,h]}, \texttt{depth}, and \texttt{color}; edges encode \texttt{relation}, \texttt{dist}, and \texttt{angle}; a \texttt{context} field captures the background.
+These object-attribute relations serve as the foundation for the planning graph.
+The full prompt schema and a worked example are provided in the Supplementary. \myparagraph{Planning Graph Construction} The graph construction process begins by using object-attribute relations parsed from the input prompt.
+Specifically, the planning graph is defined as $G = (V, E, B_{\text{bg}})$, where $V$ denotes object-instance nodes, $E$ represents edges encoding spatial relations, and $B_{\text{bg}}$ captures the scene context (\eg, ``outdoor environment'').
+Each node in $V$ includes attributes like category (\eg, cat, bird), a unique identifier (\eg, \texttt{cat\_1}), normalized position $[x, y] \in [0,1]^2$, size $[w_i, h_i]$, depth prior $d \in [0,1]$, and color.
+Edges in $E$ encode spatial relations via directional operators (\eg, “above,” “left-of”), normalized distances, and angular orientations. $G$ enforces structured spatial reasoning, nodes specify individual properties while edges ensure relational consistency (\eg, minimum distances to prevent overlaps), enabling realistic multi-object scene construction.
+To integrate this structured representation into VLM reasoning, we convert the graph into a textual prompt template $P_{G}$: